praschl/MiP.Grpc/README.md

 ```
 The method will scan for types implementing `IHandler<TRequest, TResponse>` and register them with a transient lifetime.

 Per convention, a found implementation thats called "SayHelloHandler" will handle the "SayHello" method.
-However you can handle a method with another name, if you add the `HandlesAttribute` to the class:
+However you can handle a method with another name, if you attach the `HandlesAttribute` to the class
 ```csharp
 [Handles("SayHello")] // class will handle the "SayHello" method regardless of its name. public class CanHandleSay : IHandler<CanHandleSomeRequest, CanHandleSomeResponse>